 !!Hybrid and multi-omics approaches for studying antibody repertoires

 One way to further bridge the gap between sequencing of a single purified antibody and those present in bodily fluids, e.g., serum, is to use hybrid or multi-omics strategies.
-Using a multi-omics approach, for instance, by supplementing BU MS data with genomics or transcriptomics data derived from the same donor, allows bypassing some challenging aspects of genuine \emph{de novo} sequencing, albeit at the cost of a more complex, labour- and data-intensive workflow (\textbf{\autoref{fig:fig1.2}}c).
-While these methods deviate slightly from the core theme of this review, i.e., MS-based \emph{de novo} sequencing, they do represent key advancements.
+Using a multi-omics approach, for instance, by supplementing BU MS data with genomics or transcriptomics data derived from the same donor, allows bypassing some challenging aspects of genuine \emph{de novo} sequencing, albeit at the cost of a more complex, labour- and data-intensive workflow (\textbf{\autoref{fig:fig1.2}c}).
 Presently, direct \emph{de novo} sequencing of antibodies from a complex mixture is still a tremendous challenge.
 However, integrating complementary information from multiple sources makes it possible to derive valuable data, even on endogenous antibody repertoires.
 Several approaches have been pioneered recently, as depicted in \textbf{\autoref{fig:fig1.6}} and described in more detail below.

 !!!Ig-seq

 Since the CDRs of the antibodies largely determine antigen specificity, it comes as no surprise that methods specifically targeting CDR-derived peptides have emerged.
 Notably, the Ig-seq method pioneered by Lavinder et al.\cite{Lavinder2015Next-generation sequencing and protein mass spectrometry for the comprehensive analysis of human cellular and serum antibody repertoires.} in the Georgiou lab applies B-cell sequencing of a given donor to construct a database of putative CDR3 heavy chain peptides.
-This database is then used to identify and quantify antibodies using CDR-specific tryptic peptides, effectively side-stepping the need for complete \emph{de novo} sequencing (\textbf{\autoref{fig:fig1.6}}a).
+This database is then used to identify and quantify antibodies using CDR-specific tryptic peptides, effectively side-stepping the need for complete \emph{de novo} sequencing (\textbf{\autoref{fig:fig1.6}a}).
 This workflow is very effective because trypsin-targeted residues (arginine and lysine) are found to precede the CDR3 specifically and are found in the relatively conserved FR4 of the heavy chain, ensuring that tryptic peptides contain the heavy chain CDR3 in the majority (>92%) of IgG clones.\cite{Lavinder2014Identification and characterization of the constituent human serum antibodies elicited by vaccination} BU MS is highly optimized for measuring and detecting tryptic peptides, which makes this approach highly effective, as shown when this method was applied to the longitudinal monitoring of influenza antibodies over multiple years.
 Monitoring the effects of influenza vaccinations showed that ∼60% of the response to vaccination originated from pre-existing clonotypes and highlighted the existence and relatively high abundance of broadly protective, non-neutralizing antibodies.\cite{Lee2016Molecular-level analysis of the serum antibody repertoire in young adults before and after seasonal influenza vaccination} Years later, follow-up studies showed that persistent antibodies account for >70% of the serum response over five years, further promoting the efficiency and strength of the Ig-seq method.\cite{Lee2019Persistent Antibody Clonotypes Dominate the Serum Response to Influenza over Multiple Years and Repeated Vaccinations} It should be noted that relying solely on sequences obtained from PBMCs may provide an incomplete database,\cite{Guthals2017De Novo MS/MS Sequencing of Native Human Antibodies} as it is only feasible to obtain a subset of PBMCs for analysis.
 Nonetheless, Ig-seq presents one of the most efficient and successful approaches to analyse and identify clones in Ig repertoires and monitor how they (dis)appear following a change in physiology, e.g., infection or vaccination.

 \begin{figure*}[!htb]